-Dr. Brian Hare is an associate professor of evolutionary anthropology at Duke University in North Carolina and a member of the Center for Cognitive Neuroscience, which is a division of the Duke Institute for Brain Sciences.
+Dr. Brian Hare is a scientist and New York Times bestselling author.
+Hare is a Professor of Cognitive Neuroscience at Duke University.
 He received his Ph.D. from Harvard University, founded the Hominoid Psychology Research Group while at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany, and subsequently founded the Duke Canine Cognition Center when arriving at Duke University.
 His publications on dog cognition are among the most heavily cited papers on dog behavior and intelligence.